Types of Hiking Footwear

 Insole, Midsole, and Outsole

-The insole is what your foot rests on.
-It is a removable (and replaceable) piece that comes in varying degrees of quality.
+The insole is a removable (and replaceable) piece that comes in varying degrees of quality.
 We had some insoles that were throwaway pieces, like the Asolo Outlaw GV - Women's, and others that were as high quality as an expensive aftermarket pair, like on the Oboz Sawtooth Low BDry.
 Customizable insoles are made of carbon fiber, memory foam, or gel, and can increase the support and comfort level.
 You can either replace the factory insole, or place it on top, depending on your personal preference or need to reduce the volume of the shoe.

-The midsole sits between the insole and the sole of the shoe and provides much of the support.
+The midsole is the main structural part tha sits between the insole and the sole.
 EVA (ethylene vinyl acetate) molded midsoles are the most common, and can vary in density from "soft" to "dual-density".
 Even the densest EVAs feel "softer" than the alternative polyurethane (PU) midsoles and require little to no break-in period, but they won't last as long as eventually the foam packs in.